 In the Ukraine incident, power grid operators could only watch as the attackers took over their controls and began to shut down breakers.
 Of added concern — the attackers appeared to monitor mitigation efforts and demonstrated their ability to impact other areas of the supply chain while cyber attack responders addressed the initial incident.

-MSi’s innovative approach and patent pending software/hardware product help power organizations stay ahead of the evolving cyber physical threat curve.
+MSi’s innovative approach and patented* software/ hardware platform help power organizations stay ahead of the evolving cyber physical threat curve.
 Our breakthrough Secure Sentinel Platform delivers a reliable means of assuring integrity within the operator’s specific system AND the ability to take corrective action — preventing potentially catastrophic consequences.

-Learn more about our patent-pending Secure Sentinel Platform on our Solutions page or contact us to request a product demonstration!
+Learn more about our patented* platform on our Solutions page or contact us to request a product demonstration!
 Let us show you how our unique products and solutions can help guard your operations from supply chain interdictions, trusted insider attacks, and other cyber physical threats.

 SOURCE: Dell’s 2015 Annual Security Report